inwenis/blog/post9.md

 The file extensions doesn't really matter.
 Just open the file and see the headers to be sure what it is.

+To view a pem certificate on Windows - rename it to `.crt` and double click.

 You can open a .pem file as plain text as see its content:
 ```
+// pem ignores stuff between the headers so you can put comments here

 -----BEGIN RSA PRIVATE KEY-----
 izfrNTmQLnfsLzi2Wb9xPz2Qj9fQYGgeug3N2MkDuVHwpPcgkhHkJgCQuuvT+qZI
 MbS2U6wTS24SZk5RunJIUkitRKeWWMS28SLGfkDs1bBYlSPa5smAd3/q1OePi4ae